Mitigation strategies to prevent malware delivery and execution

 - using ‘next-generation’ cyber security software, or any other vendor product, that decides whether an application should be allowed to execute based on factors other than the system administrator’s pre-configured whitelist of approved applications.

-Ensure that the application whitelisting mechanism prevents unapproved programs running regardless of their file extension.
+Ensure that application whitelisting prevents unapproved programs running regardless of their file extension.

-Organisations that don’t require the use of Windows Script Host are strongly advised to disable it , while other organisations should use application whitelisting to permit only approved scripts to run.
+Organisations that don’t require the use of Windows Script Host are strongly advised to disable it , while other organisations should use application whitelisting to allow only approved scripts to run.

 After performing testing to confirm that there is no significant business impact, deny typical low-privileged users the ability to run all script execution engines shipped with Microsoft Windows including Windows Script Host (cscript.exe and wscript.exe which run JScript and VBScript including Windows Script Files), powershell.exe, powershell_ise.exe, cmd.exe, wmic.exe and where possible Microsoft HTML Application Host (mshta.exe).

-The ACSC urges organisations to exercise caution when using publisher certificate rules to whitelist operating system files and other applications.
-There is a security risk of inadvertently whitelisting applications that are digitally signed by the same publisher which can be used for legitimate purposes or malicious purposes such as network propagation and running malicious programs.
+The ACSC urges organisations to exercise caution when using publisher certificate rules to allow operating system files and other applications to execute.
+There is a security risk of inadvertently allowing applications that are digitally signed by the same publisher which can be used for legitimate purposes or malicious purposes such as network propagation and running malicious programs.
 To help mitigate this security risk, ensure that publisher certificate rules specify the ‘Product Name’ in addition to the ‘Publisher Name’.

 Where possible, prevent users (and therefore malware running on the user’s behalf) from running system executables commonly used for malicious purposes as listed in mitigation strategy ‘Continuous incident detection and response’.
 Note the exception for regsvr32.exe and rundll32.exe – these are required for legitimate functionality but can be abused to circumvent application whitelisting, which can be mitigated by configuring rules in Microsoft’s Enhanced Mitigation Experience Toolkit (EMET).